Laxiss-UwU/Almanax_bot/README.md

 ## Contributing

 Your bot is now functional!
-If you'd like to thank me for this work, don't hesitate to send me a message or give me kamas on Dofus (nickname: Chat-Qal on Draconiros server).
+If you'd like to thank me for this work, don't hesitate to send me a message !
 Enjoy the game!

 ## Credits